Suspension Tuning 101 and 102

 But there is much more.
 Getting the right springs and anti-roll bars are the basis of your set-up for best grip at the tyres and balance for understeer/oversteer.

 We're looking at the elements of your set-up producing the greatest result in terms of improved lap time.
 (For some of our clients, that's seconds per lap improvement.)

 Springs and anti-roll bars have the most influence on the mid corner handling balance of the race car.
-The shock absorbers are secondary.
-You choose your shock settings after you have good mechanical balance with springs and anti-roll bars.
+(Shock absorbers are not used for changing the mid corner balance.
+We choose shock absorber settings after we have good mechanical balance with springs and anti-roll bars.)

 In 101, we talk about two key concepts in setup, plus the "silver bullet" at the centre of suspension tuning for mechanical grip - the method we use to influence the "weight transfer distribution".

 The car's overteer/understeer balance during cornering is determined by the load distribution between the front and rear axles.
 Suspension Tuning is all about influencing the balance by adjusting the vehicle's roll stiffness distribution until the required balance is achieved.

 We show you a graphic of how this works.
 More or less weight can be transferred across the front of the car, resulting in a simple calculation of the "Front Weight Transfer Distribution (FWTD) Percentage", our measure of the balance of the car.

 Our set-up Excel spreadsheet, the Racing Car Technology Weight Transfer Worksheet™ (WTW), does all the calculations for you.
 Getting the input data, the weighing and measuring of the car, couldn't be easier with the instructions we give you.

 Inexperienced in racing?
 You'll find you can do this.